 Progression:

 The other main difference lies in the progression of these two conditions.
 For example, while essential tremor can become worse slowly over time, it does not usually cause a lot of disability or make someone’s health decline.
 In contrast, Parkinson’s disease progresses constantly and frequently deteriorates with time, producing much more acute motor and nonmotor dysfunctions.
 On account of this progressive characteristic of Parkinson’s disease, long-term control methods must be produced, which may involve medicines, alteration of behavior patterns as well as interventional surgeries such as DBS (deep brain stimulation).
+For patients with limited mobility, support devices like moderate compression stockings can be prescribed to manage circulation-related symptoms, reduce swelling, and prevent fluid buildup in the legs.

 Diagnosing Essential Tremor and Parkinson’s Disease